 Crampons are “crabs of steel” that are fixed on the footwear for progressing on snow or ice.
 Some are composed of a lighter alloy for more easy terrains and when limited weight is to be carried (in ski touring in particular).

-In my opinion we should not avoid this question even if we don’t have the soul of a climber.
+In my opinion, we should not avoid this question even if we don’t have the soul of a climber.
 The snow in the mountains is a big security matter and some small valleys crossing “easy” passes may be snow-capped throughout the summer.
 Therefore, you will certainly regret not being able to fit crampons on your boots, on the day you are offered an attractive route with passages in snow.

 So choose your model of footwear based on the type of crampons it will accept.
-The different types of fastening of crampons correspond to degrees of rigidity of the shoe.
+The different types of fastening of crampons correspond to degrees of the rigidity of the shoe.
 The rigidity determines the use of fast clips because these require that the shoe constantly keeps the same dimension, even in flexion.

-If the distance between the front and the back of the shoe decreases, step-in and hybrid bindings will not hold.
+If the distance between the front and the back of the shoe decreases, step-in, and hybrid bindings will not hold.

 Naturally, the strap-on crampons (polyamide and neoprene) will go on all types of footwear.
 But we will be able to use them efficiently only if the shoes have a minimum of handling, yet as I said previously some crampons fit now to reasonably flexible soleplates, for reasonable periods of time.

-But beware, adapting crampons to flexible and light shoes can be a game which can sometimes be dangerous.
+But beware, adapting crampons to flexible and light shoes can be a game that can sometimes be dangerous.
 In addition to the fact of the low level of binding of the crampon, we can twist our ankle more easily, and the straps may have a tendency to shear the foot and cut blood circulation.

-The hybrid crampons, also called mixed or semi-step, have a fast clip heel lever.
+The hybrid crampons also called mixed or semi-step, have a fast clip heel lever.
 They are easier to install, especially in difficult terrain, and also more stable and therefore indicated for mountaineering.
 They are usable with shoes that have a heel welt and sufficient rigidity.

 The step-in crampons (automatic ones) are reserved for the most rigid mountaineering boots that have both a toe and a heel welt.

 If choose hiking shoes is difficult in general, for women it is particularly complicated.
-It must be said that women’s feet are more sensitive, and morphologically different from those of men.
-The irritation caused by rubbing the tibia for example, affects nearly 50% of users.
+It must be said that women’s feet are more sensitive and morphologically different from those of men.
+The irritation caused by rubbing the tibia, for example, affects nearly 50% of users.

 Manufacturers develop models especially for women, and this is not for nothing.
-In the majority of cases these models are the answers to the constraints of the footwear for ladies.
+In the majority of cases, these models are the answers to the constraints of the footwear for ladies.
 I will mention here some especially comfortable shoes, the Mauria GTX of Lowa.
-This shoe is an illustration of the efforts that are made by the manufacturers to equip women with difficult fit.
+This shoe is an illustration of the efforts that are made by the manufacturers to equip women with a difficult fit.